-Outcome: The UK is regarded by market participants as one of the top markets of choice, with innovation viewed as encouraged and supported in the UK markets, and
+Outcome: The UK is regarded by market participants as one of the top markets of

 Firms were shown a series of statements to gauge their views on the impact of FCA regulation relating specifically to wholesale markets.

 Seven in ten firms questioned agreed that FCA regulation ensures the integrity of wholesale markets (69%), while almost two-thirds agreed that the FCA is effective in regulating wholesale markets (64%).
 While only a small number of firms disagreed with either statement, around one in eight firms were unsure about the effectiveness of FCA regulation (12% and 14% respectively answered 'Don't know').